Everyday Foods for Sharing with Your Backyard Chickens... and why.

 Blueberries: Chickens can eat all sorts of berries and blueberries are one of their favorites.
 Packed full of vitamins and minerals, blueberries also contain antioxidants.
 Be aware that their poop can turn blue!
 And like most fruits, feed in moderation otherwise they may get diarrhea.

 Broccoli: Broccoli is safe to feed to your chickens.
 It is high in numerous vitamins and low in fat; many chickens prefer it cooked.
-You can give it to them in a veggie cage to keep them pecking all day.
+You can give it to them in a veggie cage or hanging basket to keep them pecking all day.

 Brussels Sprouts: A good source of nutrition.
 They can have the sprouts and excess leafy foliage.
 I tend to rough chop for ease of eating.
 They love leftover cooked ones too.

 Cabbage: Very healthy and is packed full of trace minerals and vitamins.
-You can hang it as a tetherball or stuff it into a veggie cage so they can pluck at them whenever they want.
+You can hang it as a tetherball or stuff it into a hanging basket so they can pluck at them whenever they want.

 Carrots: Raw or cooked, carrots are full of goodness, they can eat the greens too (I usually rough chop them).
 But don’t give canned carrots they are likely high in salt.